Find a Japanese Knotweed Solicitor

 - No risk if the case does not win Yes

 Get a free assessment of your case from a japanese knotweed lawyer.
 Simply and a knotweed expert will review it for you, for free.

 Japanese knotweed is an invasive plant which can encroach on property from neighbouring land.
 Despite being easy (although expensive) to treat, it can jeopordise mortgage applications as banks are cautious to lend against properties with an ongoing knotweed problems.
 This in turn makes it harder to sell property, as most purchasers rely on a bank loan rather than cash.

 Knotweed ought to be flagged by a surveyor at the time of property purchase.
 This gives home and landowners a potential claim against surveyors who fail to spot it.

 As japanese knotweed is invasive, it may begin growing into your land after you moved in.
 In this case, obviously a surveyor would not have not known about it, however it is still possible to get the cost of removing the knotweed paid for by whoever’s land is invading your property.

 Less often, a property seller will know about the existence of knotweed but keep quiet about it entirely during the sale.
 This also gives homeowners a potential claim against the property seller.
-Speak to a knotweed solicitor for free for more information.
+Get in contact for more information.